stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

   - (collaborative) competition
 - See [lecture on ideas for skills and projects](https://github.com/stevenaeola/gitpitch/blob/master/prog/assessment_2_progblack_ideas/README.md) including video on Encore
 - Record your progress in git with a learning log
+- Write a guide for other learners

 ## Learning log

-Identify
+Make at least four separate entries, with at least two weeks between each entry.
+The entries can either be separate files or different sections within the same file.
+They should be written using Markdown and stored in a private repository on github.
+You need to commit and push each entry as you make it so that the dates of the entries are correctly recorded in git.
+You can include images and external links.

+For each entry dentify
-- What you have done
+- What you have done (learning your skill and contributing to your project)
 - What you have learned
-- Any changes to your goals (what the goals are for the first one)
+- Any changes to your goals (or what your initial goals are for the first entry)
 - Next step(s) to achieve your goals

-The learning log should have a maximum total word count of 1600 words, as measured by the [Microsoft VS Code Word Count plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount) and have a reasonable balance between the entries.
+The learning log should have a maximum total word count of 1500 words, as measured by the [Microsoft VS Code Word Count plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount) and have a reasonable balance between the entries.

 Critera (10% each)
 - Number, timing and word count of entries (use of git)